MeshJS/mesh/README.md

 - upload image to IPFS
 - create custodial wallet for general users
 - flexible makeTransaction function to accept multiple type of inputs and outputs

+## What can you contribute?
+- a nice logo for Mesh
+- documentations
+- try Mesh by implementing your project